proquest/PME/connectors/README.md

 *	create empty "build" folder.
 This is where extensions will go.
 *	you will need to obtain certificates for chrome(chrome.pem) and safari.
 Add them to the "build"	folder.

-NOTE: safari extension need to built manually using Safari's Extension Builder tool off of "safari.safariextension" folder
+NOTE: safari extension needs to be built manually using Safari's Extension Builder tool off of "safari.safariextension" folder

 ## Install